modprods/grapho-user-guide/README.md

 ![one-pager-grapho_b-tiles](img/one-pager-grapho_b-tiles.png)

-In 2024 data science is having a moment with the explosion in generative AI fuelled by deep learning techniques and vast data collections.
+Data science comes of age with the explosion in generative AI fuelled by deep learning techniques and vast data collections.
 But the reality is that for all the technical advances, it comes back to humans.
 How are we collecting data?
 Why are we collecting it?
 What are our motivations for using it?
 How do we communicate?
 Getting to grips with modern data still requires that ancient skillset we've evolved - storytelling - and how we tell stories is changing.

 This toolkit is for anyone anyone working with graph data.
 It empowers users to create data stories on any platform including spatial computing.
 It lets you draw connections in real-time within immersive virtual worlds.
 Explore and query graphs using parameters relevant to you.
 Grapho productivity tools make taking a deep dive into complex data sets more accessible and engaging.
 It brings connections to life.